 Participants left the forum energized, and having a consensus view that the event should form a starting point for continuing engagement and collaboration.
-Therefore, in 2023 we will be establishing Collaboration for Climate Action working groups focused on advancing key opportunities and implementing specific initiatives that were identified throughout the day.
+The Collaboration for Climate Action Working Group was established in 2023 as an opportunity emerging from the Forum.
+The Working Group is a structured industry initiative to action three collaboration opportunities to drive decarbonization in retail buildings: